nationalarchives/tdr-dev-documentation/beta-architecture/beta-architecture.md

 * If the Transform Engine requires a retry of any transfer, it sends a message to a TDR SQS queue that triggers a new notification to be sent back from TDR to the Transform Engine SQS queue.
   * Note: the retry message from the Transform Engine does not trigger a re-export of the transfer.

-It is like in the future that this functionality will be expanded to include all transfers from TDR, and not just judgment transfers.
+It is likely in the future that this functionality will be expanded to include all transfers from TDR, and not just judgment transfers.

 ### Initial assumptions